|

 Troubleshooting

-ffplay -version. - If LSP/formatter install fails, inspect logs in:
+- If LSP/formatter install fails, inspect the

-- If Copilot chat or inline completions stay unavailable, verify that
+logs/subdirectory under your locallsp/orformatters/config directory. - If Copilot chat or inline completions stay unavailable, verify that

 copilot --helpworks in your shell and that the Copilot CLI is already authenticated.
-Then hover the GitHub/Copilot status-bar icon to inspect the separate chat/inline launch details and the last reported issue. - If UI font size becomes too large/small, edit
+Then hover the GitHub/Copilot status-bar icon to inspect the separate chat/inline launch details and the last reported issue. - If Ollama completions stay unavailable, confirm that the Ollama service is running, that the configured model exists locally (

-font_sizeinsettings.json. - If syntax highlighting looks stale after heavy edits, save and reopen the file to force a clean refresh.
+[editor].font_sizeinsettings.toml. - If syntax highlighting looks stale after heavy edits, save and reopen the file to force a clean refresh.